 In November of 2016 the band spent time in Nashville recording songs with Will Pugh of Cartel.
 The 5 track EP, stylized ‘somethingreal.’, released on May 26th, 2017.
 The band toured heavily during the EPs release including tours throughout much of the midwest and east coast.
 They've opened for Metro Station, I See Stars, Escape the Fate, Hawthorne Heights, The Red Jumpsuit Apparatus, Secondhand Serenade, Cute Is What We Aim For, Icon for Hire, and Assuming We Survive.

 In January of 2017 Josh Courtney and Tyler Pritchett began a production group called ‘moonsounds.’.
 Their first track, also titled ‘moonsounds.’ and narrated by Carl Sagan, was released at the end of the ‘somethingreal.’
 EP, and kicked off the writing process for Before the Streetlights debut full length album.
-After two years of writing and recording the bands debut self-produced full length album, ‘Somnium’, is slated for a Spring 2019 release.
+After two years of writing and recording the bands debut self-produced full length album, ‘Somnium’ was released on April 17th, 2019.
 The first single of the album, titled ‘Track 2: Bloom’ and video created by Tyler Pritchett, was released on on March 20th, 2019, the first day of spring.

 Press Coverage for Before the Streetlights: